1580s

 1775 Battles of Lexington and Concord occur (Apr) when Gage moves to seize colonial military supplies;

-capture Fort Ticonderoga (May); the Battle of Bunker Hill is a mixed victory for the British (Jun);
+The Battle of Bunker Hill is a mixed victory for the British (Jun)

 The Transylvania Company purchases a huge section of Kentucky from the Cherokee; Daniel Boone

-Charleston fail (Jun); Thomas Jefferson composes The Declaration of Independence (Jul);
+Thomas Jefferson composes The Declaration of Independence (Jul)

 Washington's army escapes at Brooklyn Heights but loses New York to the British (Aug);

-Washington defeats Hessians at Trenton and Princeton (Dec)
+Washington defeats the Hessians at Trenton and Princeton (Dec)

-Americans under Horatio Gates (with a lot of help from Arnold and Morgan) defeat a huge British
+However, Americans under Horatio Gates (with a lot of help from Arnold and Morgan) defeat a huge

-army at Saratoga (Oct); Washington’s exhausted troops enter winter quarters at Valley Forge
+Washington’s exhausted troops enter winter quarters at Valley Forge (Dec)

 early 1778)

-British now under Clinton decide to vacate Philadelphia in order to better defend New York City;
+The British now under Clinton decide to vacate Philadelphia in order to better defend New York City

-because of the cowardice of American Gen. Lee, Washington narrowly miss a potential victory (Jun)
+Because of the cowardice of American Gen. Lee, Washington narrowly miss a potential victory over

 1780s The conflict ends in American victory; a new Federal Republic is created